PMBio/deeprvat/docs/annotations.md

   ```shell
     setup_annotation_workflow.sh repo_dir/ensembl-vep/cache repo_dir/ensembl-vep/Plugins repo_dir
   ```
-  or manually clone the repositories mentioned in the [requirements](#requirements-target) into `repo_dir` and install the needed conda environments with
+  or manually clone the repositories mentioned in the [requirements](#requirements) into `repo_dir` and install the needed conda environments with
     ```shell
     mamba env create -f repo_dir/absplice/environment.yaml
+    mamba activate absplice
+    pip install -e repo_dir/absplice
     mamba env create -f repo_dir/kipoi-veff2/environment.minimal.linux.yml
+    mamba activate kipoi-veff2
+    pip install -e repo_dir/kipoi-veff2
     mamba env create -f deeprvat/deeprvat_annotations.yml
+    mamba activate deeprvat_annotations
     ```
   If you already have some of the needed repositories on your machine you can edit the paths in the [config](https://github.com/PMBio/deeprvat/blob/main/pipelines/config/deeprvat_annotation_config.yaml).
+Or link the repositories into repo_dir.

-- Inside the annotation directory create a directory `annotation_dir` and download/link the prescored files for CADD, SpliceAI, and PrimateAI (see [requirements](#requirements-target))
+- Inside the annotation directory create a directory `annotation_dir` and download/link the prescored files for CADD, SpliceAI, and PrimateAI (see [requirements](#requirements))

 ### Running the pipeline